Parliamentary.ai

 Description

-The Youth (Services and Provisions) Bill places a duty on the Secretary of State to promote and secure youth services, leading to the creation of a National Youth Board.
-This board, comprised of representatives from youth organizations, providers, and local authorities, will advise the Secretary of State on service standards and resource adequacy.
+This bill establishes a duty on the Secretary of State to promote and secure youth services, leading to the creation of a National Youth Board to advise on standards and resource allocation.
+Local authorities must:

 Government Spending